Byung Ho Choi - Princeton Theological Seminary

 PhD Candidate | History & Ecumenics (World Christianity and History of Religions)

-Byung Ho Choi is a PhD candidate in the Department of History and Ecumenics, with a concentration in World Christianity and history of religions.
+Byung Ho Choi is a PhD candidate in the Department of History and Ecumenics, specializing in World Christianity and the History of Religions.
 He holds a BA in global management from Handong Global University (Pohang, South Korea), a MDiv from the Presbyterian University and Theological Seminary (Seoul, South Korea), and a ThM from Princeton Theological Seminary.
-His current research focuses on the indigenous expressions of Christianity found in Southeast Asia, particularly as found in the Muslim-dominant archipelagic nation of Indonesia.
-His dissertation examines Toraja Christianity that is practiced by the Sa’dan Toraja ethnic group that resides in South Sulawesi, Indonesia.
-His work analyzes the history of Christianity in Tana Toraja and how Toraja Christians express their faith indigenously through a series of Christianized Toraja practices—most particularly through their widely known funeral rituals.
-More broadly, his research and teaching interests include history of Christianity, issues of conversion and social identity, inter-religious (Christian–Muslim) dialogue, ecumenism, interculturality, anthropology of Christianity, and World Christianity.
+His current research focuses on the indigenous expressions of Christianity found in Southeast Asia, particularly as found in the archipelagic nation of Indonesia.
+His dissertation project examines Toraja Christianity that is practiced by the Toraja ethnic group that resides in the highlands of South Sulawesi, Indonesia.
+His methodological approach interlaces ethnographic and historical methodologies, closely analyzing how Toraja Christians have intricately woven their faith into the tapestry of indigenous practices—especially through their widely recognized funeral rituals.
+In a broader scope, his research and teaching interests include history of Christianity, issues of conversion and social identity, inter-religious (Christian–Muslim) dialogue, ecumenism, interculturality, anthropology of Christianity, and World Christianity.